Qazeer/artefacts.help/pages/windows/registry_timestamp.md

 ### Registry last write timestamps

-The **last write / modified timestamp of a registry key correspond to the last time a write operation occurred on the key**.
-Multiple types of write operation may trigger an update of the last write / modified timestamp of the key:
+The **last write/modified timestamp of a registry key correspond to the last time a write operation occurred on the key**.
+Multiple types of write operation may trigger an update of the last write/modified timestamp of the key:

-  - Addition / modification / deletion of one (or multiple) values under the key.
+  - Addition/modification/deletion of one (or multiple) values under the key.

-  - Addition / deletion of a sub-key under the key.
+  - Addition/deletion of a sub-key under the key.

   - Change in the security descriptor (including `Access Control List (ACL)`) of the key.

-**The last write / modified timestamp of a registry key is the only generic timestamp available regarding registry keys**.
+**The last write/modified timestamp of a registry key is the only generic timestamp available regarding registry keys**.
 There is indeed no last write / modified timestamp for registry value.

 ### Registry timestomping

-Similarly to `MFT` `MACB` timestamp, **the last write / modified timestamp of a registry key can be timestomped**.
+Similarly to `MFT` `MACB` timestamp, **the last write/modified timestamp of a registry key can be timestomped**.
 This can be achieved using the Windows `NtSetInformationKey` API.